 Readers who are working through these cantatas in order must, by now, be wondering just what further ingenuity Bach can contrive in his continuing experiments with the chorale cantata.
 In C 93 he has, as we have come to expect, devised yet another approach to the opening chorus.
 But his real innovation, at least at this stage of the current cycle, is the interleafing of chorale phrases/motives into every single movement.

-The words 'at least this stage of the current cycle' are important because this is a device which Bach had experimented with in his twenties.
+The words ‘at least this stage of the current cycle’ are important because this is a device which Bach had experimented with in his twenties.
 C 4, a work composed a decade and a half earlier uses not only insertions but a complete stanza of the chorale as the text for every movement.
-Bach seems to have regarded this work highly since he performed it several times for Easter celebrations, in the first Leipzig cycle and later, in somewhat enigmatic circumstances, as the forty-first cantata of this cycle (see chapter 42).
+Bach seems to have regarded this work highly since he performed it several times for Easter celebrations, in his first Leipzig year and later, in somewhat enigmatic circumstances, as the forty-first cantata of this cycle (see chapter 42).

 The chorale upon which C 93 is constructed was written by Georg Neumark and Bach seems to have been particularly attracted to it.
 Malcolm Boyd (p 521) lists its use in six other cantatas (27, 84, 88, 166, 179 and 197) although this is its only appearance in this cycle.
 In C 93 Bach presents a simple harmonization, notably less chromatic than the version used in C 179 from the first cycle.

 The intense usage of phrases from the melody throughout this cantata may have left Bach inclined, for reasons of balance, to close the work with as plain and unostentatious a version as possible.
 After its (almost) remorseless appearances in every movement, it might have seemed an overstatement to have concluded with a more flamboyant arrangement.
 A reflective, unpretentious utterance seems eminently appropriate.